NDML

 How to prepare for flooding

-There are a number of flood-proofing measures you could take, such as applying water-proofing sealant to exterior walls, sealing floors or replacing wooden floorboards using concrete with a damp-proof membrane.
+There are a number of large flood-proofing measures you could take, such as applying water-proofing sealant to exterior walls, sealing floors or replacing wooden floorboards using concrete with a damp-proof membrane.
 You can also buy automatic flood-proof air bricks, or covers that fit over air bricks when flooding is expected.
+These improvements range from the basic to the extensive – the benefits of making changes before or after the festive period means less obvious business disruption.

 Make sure you’ve bought sandbags well in advance of the expected rain so they’re ready to be installed at your venue’s doorways if flooding is on its way.
 Contact your local Environment Agency if you need to know where to get your sandbags or other protective measures.